VX Home—a Hulu intranet portal that tracks issues, blending personal wellness features to reduce stress and boost productivity.

 Understanding Our Users

-Build empathy for our users
+Build empathy

 Understand them as individuals

-Explore differences in their day-to-day experiences
+Explore their daily experiences

 Understanding the Problem Space